eupassarinho/sentinel-1-SAR-vegetation-indices/docs/index.md

-# A Python and R blend for processing Sentinel-1 images, getting SAR-based vegetation indices, and sampling raster
+## A Python and R blend for processing Sentinel-1 images, getting SAR-based vegetation indices, and sampling raster

 [![DOI](https://zenodo.org/badge/522624694.svg)](https://zenodo.org/badge/latestdoi/522624694)

+Erli Pinto dos Santos

 ## Repository intro

 The primary purpose of this repo is the need for a pipeline for downloading and preprocessing Sentinel-1 Ground Range Detected (GRD) images, computing Dual-polarization SAR vegetation indices, and sampling (with points coordinates) the processed scenes over a given Area of Interest (AOI).
 So, you are gonna find here both Spyder and RStudio (IDEs) projects, which means the repo is a blend of Python and R resources, and their scripts to do the above-mentioned steps.

-### The repository, its Spyder and RStudio projects, and its codes were built upon the requirements:
+**The repository, its Spyder and RStudio projects, and its codes were built upon the requirements:**

 1) To bring Python and R capabilities to deal with raster products.
 The radar products processing is feasible using Python resources, while raster sampling is faster using R resources.